onap/sdc-sdc-distribution-client/README.md

 # Introduction

-OpenECOMP SDC Distribution client is delivered as helper JAR that can be used by clients that work with SDC.
+ONAP SDC Distribution client is delivered as helper JAR that can be used by clients that work with SDC.
 It register to SDC for getting notifications, listen for notification from SDC, download artifacts from SDC, and send respone back to SDC.

-# Compiling OpenECOMP SDC Distribution client
+# Compiling ONAP SDC Distribution client

-OpenECOMP SDC Distribution client can be compiled easily using maven command: `mvn clean install` The result is JAR file under "target" folder
+ONAP SDC Distribution client can be compiled easily using maven command: `mvn clean install` The result is JAR file under "target" folder

-### How to use OpenECOMP SDC Distribution client
+### How to use ONAP SDC Distribution client
 Every client that wants to use the JAR, need to implement IConfiguration interface.

 Configuration parameters: